Governance, Risk and Compliance – Effective Asset Management

 Getting it right the first time takes planning, resources and treating the implementation as a major change program and not just a project.
 This is easier said than done and is often best when supported by the services of change management professionals and asset infrastructure specialists.

 We often fail to recognize that our human resources and business processes are important parts of an organisation’s asset management system.
 A lack of due diligence in these areas will also negatively impact the bottom line and should be planned for as well.

 Value of Effective Asset Management

 Improved financial performance: improving the return on investments and reducing costs can be achieved while preserving asset value and without sacrificing the short or long-term realisation of organisational objectives.

-Informed asset investment decisions: enabling the organisation to improve its decision making and effectively balance costs, risks, opportunities and performance.
+Informed asset investment decisions: enabling the organisation to improve its decision-making and effectively balance costs, risks, opportunities and performance.

-Managed risk: reducing financial losses, improving health and safety, goodwill and reputation, minimising environmental and social impact, can result in reduced liabilities such as insurance premiums, fines and penalties.
+Managed risk: reducing financial losses, improving health and safety, goodwill and reputation, and minimising environmental and social impact, can result in reduced liabilities such as insurance premiums, fines and penalties.

 Improved services and outputs: assuring the performance of assets can lead to improved services or products that consistently meet or exceed the expectations of customers and stakeholders.